-- (c) For Fenestrations facing within 15 degrees of true south that are directly coupled to thermal storage mass, the winter interior shade coefficient shall be permitted to increase to 0.95 in the Rated Home. - (d) SLA = ELA / CFA where ELA = cfm50 \ 0.2833 \ $(4^n / 50^n)$ and CFA is in square inches. - (e) Envelope (for Detached Dwelling Units) or Compartmentalization Boundary (for Attached Dwelling Units) leakage shall be tested and documented in accordance with requirements of Standard ANSI/RESNET/ICC 380 by an Approved Tester. - (f) The required Dwelling-Unit Mechanical Ventilation system airflow rate (Qfan) shall be determined in accordance with the following equation .
+- (c) For freenestrations facing within 15 degrees of true south that are directly coupled to thermal storage mass, the winter interior shade coefficient shall be permitted to increase to 0.95 in the Rated Home. - (d) SLA = ELA / CFA where $ELA = cfm50 0.2833 (4^n / 50^n)$ and CFA is in square inches Where Effective Leakage Area (ELA) is defined in accordance with Equation 4.4 of ASHRAE Standard 62.2-2013, and where SLA = ELA / CFA (where ELA and CFA are in the same units). - (e) Envelope (for Detached Dwelling Units) or Compartmentalization Boundary (for Attached Dwelling Units) leakage shall be tested and documented in accordance with requirements of Standard ANSI/RESNET/ICC 380-2016 or equivalent by an Approved Tester. - (f) The combined air exchange rate for Infiltration and Whole House Mechanical Ventilation Systems shall be determined in accordance with Equation 4.6 of ASHRAE Standard 62.2-2013The required Dwelling-Unit Mechanical Ventilation system airflow rate (Qfan) shall be determined in accordance with the following equation 16.
 Where this requires the Rated Home mechanical ventilation rate to be adjusted in the simulation, and where the ventilation air is pre-conditioned as part of a shared ventilation system shared by multiple Dwelling Units, the software shall make corresponding adjustments to the shared preconditioning equipment energy consumption assigned to the Rated Home.

-$$Q{fan} = Q{tot} - \Phi \left( Q{inf} \times A{ext} \right)$$
+$$\underline{Qfan} = \underline{Qtot} - \underline{\Phi}(\underline{Qinf} \times \underline{Aext})$$

-$Q{fan}$ = required mechanical ventilation rate, cfm (L/s)
+Q{fan} = required mechanical ventilation rate, cfm (L/s)

-$Q{tot}$ = total required ventilation rate, cfm (L/s)
+Q{tot} = total required ventilation rate, cfm (L/s)

-$Q{inf}$ = infiltration, cfm (L/s) calculated using Shelter Class 4
+Qinf = infiltration, cfm (L/s) calculated using Shelter Class 4

-$A{ext}$ = 1 for Detached Dwelling Units, or the ratio of exterior enclosure surface area that is not attached to garages or other Dwelling Units to Compartmentalization Boundary for Attached Dwelling Units
+Aext = 1 for Detached Dwelling Units, or the ratio of exterior enclosure surface area that is not attached to garages or other Dwelling Units to Compartmentalization Boundary for Attached Dwelling Units